abronte/BigQuery/README.md

 If you're getting unauthorized requested but you've been able to successfully connect before, you need to refresh your auth by running the "refresh_auth" method.

+## Contributing

+Fork and submit a pull request and make sure you add a test for any feature you add.

 ## License

 LICENSE: